dsi-agpt/minibus-skeleton/README.md

 #Technical instructions

+##Application structure

+In the sample deployment proposed here, the main module called Jobs is where you create and configure your data transfer.
+The data transfer runtime engine is provided by the Minibus module [available on Packagist] (https://packagist.org/packages/dsi-agpt/minibus)

+For complex or unusual data manipulations, you can implement your own controllers, services or helpers like in any ZF2 application.
+The directory Jobs\Model\ Entity is expected to host the entities forming your specific data model.
+Two scripts are provided to launch the Doctrine tools, taking into account the local application configuration:

+* scripts/doctrine-tools-update.sh for database schema forward generation
+* scripts/doctrine-tools-geters-setters.sh for automatic getters/setters generation in entity classes

 ##Local configuration
 After retrieving all dependencies via composer, copy minibus local configuration file vendor/dsi-agpt/minibus/config/minibus.local.php.dist to your autoload directory and remove .dist extension.